bumbleworks/bumbleworks/doc/GUIDE.md

 role :task => 'task_name'
 ```

-When Bumbleworks is running a plan and encounters a line like this, it will place a Task in the queue, name it 'task_name', and make it available to any Users who possess the relevant role.
-For those of you who pay attention to capitalization, you'll notice we introduced two concepts: Tasks and Users.
-We'll look at Tasks first.
+When Bumbleworks is running a plan and encounters a line like this, it will place a Task in the queue, name it 'task_name', and make it available to any users who possess the relevant role.
+For those of you who pay attention to capitalization, you'll notice we introduced a new concepts: the Task.

 ### The Bumbleworks Task